Tullycarnan

 Tullycarnan is a townland of 154 acres in County Down, Northern Ireland.
-It is situated in the civil parish of Ardglass and the historic barony of Lecale Lower.
+To the west of Ardglass village, it is in the civil parish of Ardglass and the historic barony of Lecale Lower.

 The name of the townland of Tullycarnan has appeared in historical records under different spellings, including "Tolecarnan" in 1649 and "Tullycarmon" in 1795, both associated with the Ardglass area.
 The name is derived from the Irish Tulaigh Charnáin, meaning "hillock of the little cairn".
 A prominent hillock is located within the townland, overlooking Curlew Point.
 However, there is currently no visible trace or documented record of a cairn at the site.
 Portions of the lower-lying land in Tullycarnan, similar to areas surrounding Killough Harbour, may have been reclaimed from a bay that historically extended further inland.